Part of the Advance America chain · locations

 Visit Advance America

-Advance America is best for borrowers in immediate financial hardship who have exhausted other options and can afford the high cost of emergency lending.
-The critical caveat is that payday and installment loans carry APRs exceeding 400%, and the short repayment terms can trap borrowers in recurring debt cycles; title loans risk vehicle loss.
+Advance America is profile signals for borrowers in urgent expense context who report limited alternatives and can afford the high cost of emergency lending.
+The critical caveat is that payday and installment loans carry APRs exceeding 400%, and the short repayment terms can trap borrowers in recurring repeat-borrowing cycles; title loans risk vehicle loss.
 These are emergency products only, not financial solutions.

 CFPB Transparency Report